Home » Recipes » Desserts » How to Make Krumkake

 Krumkake-Final

 Krumkake is a delicate Norwegian waffle cookie.
-Pronounced [kroom kaka], the plural being Krumkaker (which is something new I learned this year!).
+Pronounced [kroom kaka], the plural is Krumkaker.
+It’s one of our favorite Norwegian treats, along with almond cake and lefse.

-It’s one of my favorite Norwegian treats, along with almond cake and lefse.
-Krumkake is also one of the easiest Norwegian treats to make, in my opinion.
+Krumkake is also one of the easiest Norwegian treats to make.
 This particular recipe has nutmeg, which adds so much to the flavor.

 • 3 eggs